-Numerical simulation is an indispensable tool for understanding the physics of deforming structures and improving industrial processes with respect to production speed, cost and quality, and reduce the environmental impact.
+Numerical simulation is an indispensable tool for understanding the physics of deforming structures and improving industrial processes with respect to production speed, cost and quality, and reducing the environmental impact.
 FCC’s software LaStFEM can be used stand-alone or in combination with IPS IBOFlow to perform fluid-structure interaction simulations.
 The software includes a wide variety of material models and allows analysis of beams, shells and volumes subject to large deformations and mechanical contacts.

 Finite element modeling allows a wide range of applications to be studied.
 As a result of this, an in-house finite element software for structural statics and dynamics, LaStFEM, has been developed at FCC.
 The software includes a wide variety of material models for metals and polymers and allows analysis of beams, shells and volumes subject to large deformations and mechanical contacts.
 Emphasis is on multi-physics applications such as thermo-mechanical simulations of welding and Fluid-Structure Interactions (FSI).